Biden warns cyber attacks could lead to 'a real shooting war'

 Since then, senior members of the Biden administration's national security team have been in constant contact with senior members of the Kremlin over cyber attacks on the US, the White House has said.

-Mr Biden accused Mr Putin of seeking to disrupt the 2022 US congressional elections by spreading “misinformation”.
+Mr Biden also accused his Russian counterpart of seeking to disrupt the 2022 congressional elections by spreading "misinformation".

-He also said Mr Putin has “a real problem, he is sitting on top of an economy that has nuclear weapons and nothing else”.
+He lashed out at Mr Putin, saying that the Russian President has "a real problem, he is sitting on top of an economy that has nuclear weapons and nothing else".

-“He knows he is in real trouble, which makes him even more dangerous in my view.”
+The US will hold midterm elections in autumn next year, in which all seats in the House of Representatives and one-third of the Senate seats will be on the ballot.

-During his speech, Mr Biden thanked members of US intelligence agencies, emphasised his confidence in the work they do and said he will not exert political pressure on them.
+During his speech, Mr Biden also thanked members of US intelligence agencies, emphasised his confidence in the work they do, and said he will not exert political pressure on them.

 The Office of the Director of National Intelligence oversees 17 US intelligence organisations.